-We are committed to invest up to a total of \$4.7 million in equity and debt financing, of which \$3.7 million has been funded as of March 31, 2011, in exchange for a 95% non-controlling equity interest in an LLC (Auburn Medical Properties) that developed, constructed, owns and operates the Auburn Medical Office Building II, located in Auburn, Washington, on the campus of a UHS hospital.
-Auburn Regional Medical Center ("Auburn Hospital"), a wholly-owned subsidiary of UHS, has committed to lease 75% of this building, pursuant to which the master lease for each suite will be cancelled at such time that the suite is leased to another tenant acceptable to the LLC and Auburn Hospital.
+We are committed to invest up to a total of \$4.7 million in equity and debt financing, of which \$3.7 million has been funded as of June 30, 2011, in exchange for a 95% non-controlling equity interest in an LLC (Auburn Medical Properties) that developed, constructed, owns and operates the Auburn Medical Office Building II, located in Auburn, Washington, on the campus of a UHS hospital.
+Auburn Regional Medical Center ("Auburn Hospital"), a wholly-owned subsidiary of UHS committed to lease 75% of this building, pursuant to which the master lease for each suite was cancelled at such time that the suite was leased to another tenant acceptable to the LLC and Auburn Hospital.
 The master lease threshold on this MOB has been met.
 This MOB, tenants of which include subsidiaries of UHS, was completed and opened in the third quarter of 2009.
-This LLC has a third-party construction loan of \$8.3 million, which is non-recourse to us, outstanding as of March 31, 2011.
+This LLC has a third-party construction loan of \$7.9 million, which is non-recourse to us, outstanding as of June 30, 2011.
 As this LLC is not considered to be a variable interest entity, it is accounted for pursuant to the equity method.